 On the other hand, a mismatched belt will draw the eye for all the wrong reasons.
 If it’s the wrong size, it’ll throw your proportions out.
 And if it’s got a ‘fun’ buckle, then technically speaking it’s not actually a belt at all, but a shocking crime against menswear.

-To ensure you don’t buckle under the pressure, we’ve compiled a guide to everything you could possibly need to know to become a black belt in this essential accessory, with the help of a few clued-up industry experts.
+To ensure you don’t buckle under the pressure, we’ve compiled a best men’s belts guide to everything you could possibly need to know to become a black belt in this essential accessory, with the help of a few clued-up industry experts.

-Belts are one of those rare items of menswear that you don’t have to spend a fortune on to get high quality.
+Men’s belts are one of those rare items in your wardrobe that you don’t have to spend a fortune on to get high quality.
 So waist not want not.
 You don’t need a dozen of them rolled up in your wardrobe, just a few choice staples to get you through every eventuality.
 Follow these rules to score an extra sartorial notch with your purchase.

 Go Hell For Leather